Requirements for All Applicants

 - Your personal statement should be no more than 1000 words.
 It provides an opportunity for you to tell us your story and should reflect your personality.
 You should share with us what drew you to the field, how your exposure to the field has shaped your understanding of it, and how your experiences have affirmed that genetic counseling is the right career for you.
 Your personal statement should not narrate your resume/CV but rather balance it and expand upon experiences that cannot be adequately captured in abbreviated form.

-- You may also choose to address important life experiences, what specifically makes you interested in our program, and/or what unique perspectives you think you would bring to the table.
+- You may also choose to address important life experiences, what specifically makes you interested in our program, and/or what unique perspectives make you a good candidate for the program.

 Letters of Recommendation (Required)

 - Submit three (3), and only three (3), reference names and email addresses in the Slate application.
 This information will automatically generate emails to the persons providing a reference, with instructions for completing and submitting the reference form.
 Applicants are responsible for checking their Slate applications for reference completion.
 If a reference is unable to or does not complete their part, you may request to provide an additional reference name and email address.
 Please email email@example.com with this request.